Hashkafa: Social life

 For many within the Orthodox Jewish world, self-identity stems from subscribing to a specific hashkafa; therefore, hashkafa plays a central role in the social life of observant Jews.
 Hashkafas create cultures that can be very different.
 In the United States, Modern Orthodox Jews cluster to form tight-knit communities that have their own synagogues, high schools, and community centers.
 Hasidic Jews also tend to live amongst themselves because cross-cultural social integration is difficult.
 Jews of similar hashkafas prefer to live together because they share much in common.

 Marriage and dating: shidduchim

 Shidduchim, matching two people together for marriage, is heavily influenced by hashkafas.
 Jewish blogs are rife with posts about the marital compatibility of men and women who have different hashkafas.
 Dating websites, like JWed and JDate, require members to fill in a box about their hashkafa.
-People assume that if a husband and wife have similar hashafas, they will most likely have a happy marriage.
+People assume that if a husband and wife have similar hashkafas, they will most likely have a happy marriage.